Freelance-launchpad/frontend-tech-interview/README.md

 ## Summary

-The goal of this test is to create a react application (choose the framework you want, really) by displaying data from an external API.
+The goal of this test is to create a react application (choose the framework you want, really) by displaying data from an external API and creating a simple contact form.

 Your deliverable is expected to have two pages.